 If you’re a blogger, then you probably already know how important it is to add relevant, quality images to your posts.
 Photos, illustrations and other imagery help make your content more appealing and break up blocks of text nicely.
-You should always use at least one image per post, and multiple images if your posts are lengthy.
+You should always use at least one image per post, and multiple images if your posts are long.

 Before you start optimizing images, you’ll first need to find the right ones for your post (or page).
 A good image will have the same subject/s as your blog post, help emphasize your writing and effectively enhance your reader’s experience.